spamegg1/reviews/README.md

 Here’s one learner’s perspective: *It took me three tries to finally be ready for this course.
 I made it to the half way mark to understand why this course is really important.
 I just wish I knew this in the beginning of last year when I first started.*

 Another: *The htc courses were really amazing, I feel bad I said they were useless and outdated.
 I want to thank the people who told me I should take them.*

+One more: *This final project is really testing my limits with program design.
+I probably wouldn't have been able to write a program this complex without the design recipes.*

+I got some support: *It teaches programming in a very mathematical way, and I don't think you can fully appreciate that until you do discrete math.
+Then you'll come to realize how code is treated as proof (ideas like induction and recursion come up naturally) and not just a bunch of instructions.*

 ***Even more updates (July 2021):*** I told this story on Discord: